Timeline - Phone hacking scandal hits News Corp

 July 19 - Stephenson and Yates appear before parliament's home affairs committee.

 -- Rupert Murdoch, questioned by parliament's Culture, Media and Sports committee, says he was "shocked, appalled and ashamed" when he heard about the Milly Dowler case.
-Asked if he considered himself personally responsible "for this fiasco," Murdoch replies simply: "No." James Murdoch also appears before the committee in three hours of testimony.
+Murdoch denies he considers himself personally responsible.
+James Murdoch also appears before the committee in three hours of testimony.

 -- Brooks joins her former bosses in apologising.